Tuu-Tikki/LF12a_2/README.md

 ### Start the app

-Start XAMPP (run as administrator), start Apache and MySql.
+Start XAMPP (run as administrator), start it's modules: Apache and MySql.
 The database for the application will be created automatically at the first start, if there was none before.
 In the browser open the url http://localhost/LF12a_2/index.php

 ### Request the data

-Choose the period and press the button "Abfrage senden"
+Choose the period and press the button "Abfrage senden" The request can take several minutes, please don't click any buttons during the request processing.